 Different Ways to Recycle or Reuse an Old Wi-Fi Router

-If you have a very old router and you want to throw it away, don’t do that.
-Instead, you can use them for various purposes.
-In this article, you can find some of the best ways to recycle an old Wi-Fi router.
+Do you have an old router and planning to throw it away?
+Well!
+It is not a good idea.
+You can use it for various purposes.
+Here are some of the best ways to recycle an old Wi-Fi router.
 You may or may not know about them all.
 However, you can use these tips without any problem.

 1. Use With VPN Connection

 There are many times we need to enable VPN to do something.
 For instance, you want to unlock some regionally blocked content and so on.
 Also, there are many times when you might need to enable VPN on your router so that all the connected devices can use that without installing a third-party VPN app on each device.
 If you want that as well as you want to use another router for general use like online streaming and so on, you can use your old router.
 You can set up a VPN in the old router and keep using that for a longer time.
 Whenever you need to use a connection for online streaming and all, you can use your regular router.